 - Rearrange Library furniture or borrow furnishings from other parts of the Library without permission of the library staff.

 - Lie down on any floor, couch, table or seat in the Library, climb or place feet on furniture, or block aisles, exits or entrances.

 - Talk on cell phones in areas of the building where their use is not designated.

 - Leave belongings unattended.
 Briefcases, handbags, backpacks and other packages are subject to security inspection.

-- Consume food within the library, except as allowed at Library approved events and in authorized designated areas of the Library.
+- Consume food within the Library, except as allowed at Library approved events and in authorized designated areas of the Library.

 - Engage in any activity that violates federal, state, local or other applicable law, ordinance or regulation.

 Children under the age of 8 years must be accompanied and supervised by a parent or a caregiver 14 years or older, and may not be left unattended anywhere in the Library.
 [See: Unattended and Unsupervised Children Policy]

 The Library will actively pursue disciplinary action, prosecution or other legal action when necessary.
 Library employees will contact the police department if deemed necessary.